ascholerChemeketa/armTutorial/_sources/Objects/JumpTables.rst

    ...

-We can use this approach even if we don't know at compile time what function we will want to execute for a particular job.
-If we don't know what code we will want to run, we can't set up a direct branch to it.

 The jump table allows us to say *"I don't know where I will be branching too, but I know the address I need will be stored in the jump table"*.
 Our code can be written to go load that address and branch to it, even if we don't know what